rozek/banglejs-2-activities/README.md

 Any unknown option is simply passed through to the layout library.

-### Frameable ###

-`Frameable` components draw an optional border around a given "inner" component.
-The required size of a "Frameable" is independent of whether the border is shown or not - allowing them to be used as selection indicators for texts, images, and other components

-### Hilitable ###

-`Hilitable` components draw a background for a given "inner" component (which should not define their own background color, though).
-This allows them to be used as selection indicators for texts, images, and other components

 ## Analog Clock Faces ##

 At the time of this writing, there are many clock faces for the Bangle.js 2 - even analog ones - but very few (one?) that also display numbers.
 The following examples have been written to fill this gap.